vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Gaṇeśa deity; HV I. 512-513 ( from Bhav.
 I. 31.
 1-5). divopāsanavrata-ron 8th and 14th tithis of both pakṣas, one

 should take no food and should worship Siva; for one year; he reaps the same merit as the performer of sattra does; KKV 385-386, HV II.
-397 (calls it saivopavāsayrata ).
+397 (calls it saivopavāsavrata ).

 For Sattra, vide H. of Dh. vol. II. p.
 1239. Śivapavitravrata-on Āṣ. pārṇimā worship of Śiva, giving sacred